sarmedrizvi/sarmedrizvi.com/blogs/how-transform-your-brainstorming-process-with-ai.md

 ---
-title: "How AI Chatbots Are Reshaping Patient Care in the Medical Industry"
+title: "How to Transform Your Brainstorming Process with AI"
 author: "Sarmed"
 date: "Oct 16, 2024"
 read_time: "3 min read"